individualx369/colorwin-official/README.md

 # Color Bet Hub

-Create a mobile-responsive color prediction website inspired by BG678.
+Create a mobile-responsive color prediction website inspired by User.
 It must look like a professional mobile app when opened on a phone.
 Add three main betting buttons: Red, Green, and Violet.
 Show a Wallet Balance indicator at the top with a 'Deposit' and 'Withdraw' button.
 Also, create a clean UI layout for the game.

 This project was built with [Lovable](https://lovable.dev).